ranfysvalle02/mdb-runtime/mdb_engine/auth/README.md

 - **App-level user management**: App-level users automatically get Casbin roles assigned
 - **Zero boilerplate**: Just configure in manifest, everything works automatically

+**OSO Support**: The engine also supports OSO Cloud and OSO library.
+Configure `provider: "oso"` in your manifest with OSO Cloud credentials, and the engine will auto-create an OSO adapter just like Casbin.

 ## Usage

 ### 1. Unified Auth Setup (Recommended)